cislune/DEM-Calibration-Project-Chrono/chronosetup.md

 `conda env remove --name myenv`

-    ^where myenv is the name of the conda env you want to remove

 -1B.
 LISTING NAMES OF CONDA ENV

 `conda env list`

-will list the names of all of the previously created conda environments on your machine.

-there will also be an asterisk (*) next to the environment you currently have activated :)
+will list the names of all of the previously created conda environments on your machine, and there will be an asterisk (*) next to the environment currently activated.

 ## 0. PRE-REQUISITES